SAFEHR-data/omop-vocabs-processed/README.md

 ## Release procedure

+1. Clone this repository and create a new branch
+1. Download vocabulary csv files from Athena & pre-process to parquet files as [detailed in the UCLH omop_es private repository](https://github.com/uclh-criu/omop_es/blob/master/omop_metadata/omop_vocabs_readme.md)
-1. Update the vocabulary
+1. Copy new parquet files to the data folder
-2. Update the [data/version.txt](data/version.txt) file with this version.
+1. Update the [data/version.txt](data/version.txt) file with this version.
    For backwards compatibility, also copy this to `data/metadata_version.txt`, we will eventually not maintain this file.
-3. Tag the release, replacing `${version}` with your version, e.g. `v5`
+1. Tag the release, replacing `${version}` with your version, e.g. `v5`
     ```shell
     git tag ${version}
     ```
-4. Push the tag for a release
+1. Push the tag for a release
     ```shell
     git push --tags origin
     ```
+1. Submit pull request